Evolution Treks Peru

 VACCINES AND MEDICINES

 There are no mandatory vaccines for entry into Peru.
-Check the vaccines and medicines list and visit your doctor (ideally, 4-6 weeks) before your trip to get vaccines or medicines you may need.
-Recommended for the short-term tourist cover against food and water borne diseases is Hepatitis A and Typhoid and Tetanus.
-Yellow fever, malaria or other kinds of inoculation (vaccination) are NOT needed for when you visit Cusco’s Andean region.
+Check the vaccines and medicines list and visit your doctor (ideally, 4-6 weeks) before your trip to obtain any necessary vaccines or medicines.
+Recommended for short-term tourist coverage against food and waterborne diseases are Hepatitis A, Typhoid, and Tetanus.
+Yellow fever, malaria, or other kinds of inoculation (vaccination) are NOT needed when you visit Cusco’s Andean region.

-Leishmaniasis is a parasitic disease transmitted by sandflys present in Peru.
+Leishmaniasis is a parasitic disease transmitted by sandflies present in Peru.
 The skin ulcers associated with this condition can take months to heal.
 Take care to avoid all insect bites – especially while along the Inca Trail.
 One of the biggest problems facing travellers to this region is the risk of insect bites.
-Along the Inca Trail you will often find that many travellers have been bitten significantly by both mosquitoes and sandflys.
+Along the Inca Trail, you will often find that many travellers have been bitten significantly by both mosquitoes and sandflies.
 It is essential to protect yourself.
-Wearing long sleeved pale coloured clothing and applying good insect repellent (with DEET 30-50% at least) will help.
+Wearing long-sleeved, pale-colored clothing and applying good insect repellent (with DEET at 30-50% concentration or higher) will help.
 This will be particularly important for the visit to Machu Picchu.

 ALTITUDE CONSIDERATIONS

-The human body is quite capable of adapting to a very wide range of barometric pressures and there is plenty of oxygen even at the highest point of this expedition.
-However, the process of adaptation or acclimatisation does take time and the most important rule is to gain height slowly.
-Keeping well hydrated is also a huge factor in avoiding AMS (Acute Mountain Sickness).
+The human body is remarkably capable of adapting to a wide range of barometric pressures, and there is sufficient oxygen even at the highest point of this expedition.
+However, the process of adaptation or acclimatisation does take time, and the most important rule is to gain height slowly.
+Staying well-hydrated is also a significant factor in preventing AMS (Acute Mountain Sickness).
 AMS is brought on by lower oxygen levels at higher altitudes.
 Symptoms include breathlessness, headache, poor sleep, nausea & dizziness.
-AMS is treated simply by not ascending to higher elevations or in more severe cases descending to lower elevations, where in most cases the symptoms are quickly relieved.
+AMS is typically treated by avoiding ascent to higher elevations or, in more severe cases, descending to lower elevations, where the symptoms are usually relieved.
 This itinerary has been designed to minimise the chances of you getting altitude sickness.
 If you have suffered serious problems at altitude before, you should seek the advice of your doctor or a specialist.
 Please note it is common for most people to experience mild headaches on the summit day of this expedition.
 Always keep your guide informed on how you are feeling.
-Please let us know of any changes in your health conditions within the first 24 hours of your arrival to Cusco.
-We want to know your progress in acclimatizing to high altitude and your adaptation to the local food.
+Please notify us of any changes in your health condition within the first 24 hours of your arrival in Cusco.
+We would like to know about your progress in acclimatizing to high altitude and your adaptation to the local cuisine.

 DIAMOX

 Diamox (Acetazolamide) is a carbonic anhydrase inhibitor.
-In simple terms Diamox causes the kidneys to excrete more bicarbonate which causes the blood to become more acidic.
-Acidifying the blood stimulates ventilation, which increases the amount of oxygen in the blood which reduces the chances of getting AMS.
+In simple terms, Diamox causes the kidneys to excrete more bicarbonate, resulting in a more acidic blood pH.
+Acidifying the blood stimulates ventilation, which increases the amount of oxygen in the blood, which reduces the chances of getting AMS.
 It is your own decision, especially those who have had AMS in the past, to take Diamox prophylactically (as a preventative), starting on the first day of trekking.
-Current guidelines suggest 125 mg twice per day (tablet form not capsules).
+Current guidelines recommend 125 mg twice daily (tablet form, not capsules).
 You should try taking Diamox for two days at some stage prior to departing Ireland to ensure you don’t suffer any of the more serious side effects.
-Numbness and tingly fingers and toes are common but in some cases users can suffer from nausea, vomiting or diarrhoea.
+Numbness and tingling in fingers and toes are common, but in some cases, users can experience nausea, vomiting, or diarrhea.
 If you experience any of the latter three side effects, we would advise against using Diamox.
 Always consult and follow the advice of your own doctor about Diamox or any other medication.
-Others advise you to take an aspirin daily on the trip to thin the blood to try prevent AMS.
-Again, you need to ask your own GP for advice.
+Others advise you to take an aspirin daily on the trip to thin the blood to try to prevent AMS.
+Again, you should consult your own GP for advice.

 SPENDING MONEY AND TIPS

 The “Nuevo Sol” (S/.) is the official currency of Peru.
-There are notes of the following denominations: 10, 20, 50, 100 and 200 soles.
-Coins are 10, 20 and 50 cents, as well as 1, 2 and 5 Nuevos Soles.
-Countless shops, restaurants, hotels and gas stations accept US Dollars.
+There are notes of the following denominations: 10, 20, 50, 100, and 200 soles.
+Coins are 10, 20, and 50 cents, as well as 1, 2, and 5 Nuevos Soles.
+Countless shops, restaurants, hotels, and gas stations accept US Dollars.
 It is possible to exchange currency in banks and currency exchange agencies.
-There are also “cambistas” street currency exchangers, but the safety of the transaction is not guaranteed.
-Currency exchange agencies are regularly open from 9:00 am to 6:00 pm, from Monday to Friday, and half day on Saturdays.
-Most cities in the country have ATMs connected in most cases to Plus (Visa), Cirrus (MasterCard/Maestro), American Express and other networks.
+There are also “cambistas,” street currency exchangers, but the safety of the transaction is not guaranteed.
+Currency exchange agencies are regularly open from 9:00 am to 6:00 pm, from Monday to Friday, and half a day on Saturdays.
+Most cities in the country have ATMs connected in most cases to Plus (Visa), Cirrus (MasterCard/Maestro), American Express, and other networks.
 You may withdraw Nuevos Soles or US Dollars, although the exchange rates tend to be less favorable.

 Tipping guidelines

-With regards of tips for porters, the average tip a porter gets 30USD for the 5 days.
-We usually multiply the number of porters for 30USD and divide that by the number of hikers.
+Regarding tips for porters, the average tip a porter receives is $30 for the 5 days.
+We usually multiply the number of porters by 30USD and divide that by the number of hikers.
 Chefs get an average of 20USD per day per hiker.
-Tour guides however are tipped individually by each participant based on performance.
-The average tip a guide gets is 15% of the cost of the tour per hiker.
+Tour guides, however, are tipped individually by each participant based on performance.
+The average tip a guide receives is 15% of the tour cost per hiker.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.